-10 Toronto neighbourhoods you probably haven't heard of
+10 neighbourhoods in Toronto you probably haven't heard of

 Toronto is often referred to as a city of neighbourhoods, but I suspect few of us know just how many the city is comprised of.
 Major neighbourhoods like Leslieville, the Annex, Riverdale, and the Junction tend to draw most of our collective attention, but that obscures sheer variety on offer.

-Here are 10 Toronto 'hoods that you might not have heard of before.
+Here are some Toronto 'hoods that you might not have heard of before.

 This quirky Toronto neighbourhood is tucked between Poplar Plains and Avenue Rd. just north of Dupont.
 Residents here declared Rathnelly an independent republic on Canada's centennial celebration in 1967, even electing a queen and air force consisting of helium balloons.